Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 float64[9] linear_acceleration_covariance

-In this step, we will use the “angular_velocity” field for the gyro and the “linear_acceleration” field for the acceleration sensor.
-The state values of the corresponding sensors are stored into the x, y, and z components of those fields.
-In the “angular_velocity_covariance” and “linear_acceleration_covariance” fields, the covariance matrix corresponding to each element is stored, but we will assume that these values are unknown and fill the elements with 0.
+We’ll use the “angular_velocity” field for the gyro and the “linear_acceleration” field for the acceleration sensor, storing the corresponding sensor state values in their x, y, and z components.
+The “angular_velocity_covariance” and “linear_acceleration_covariance” fields store covariance matrices for each element, but we’ll assume these values are unknown and fill the elements with 0.

 #include <sensor_msgs/Imu.h>

-Then, to publish messages of this type, the following variable is defined as a member variable of the controller.
+To publish messages of this type, we define the following member variable in the controller:

 sensor_msgs::Imu imu;

-Then, in the “configure” function, a publisher to output the topic “imu” of this message type is created.
+In the configure function, we create a publisher for the “imu” topic of this message type:

 imuPublisher = node->advertise<sensor_msgs::Imu>("imu", 1);